nicolastoon/analyzing-recipe-tags/README.md

 In this project, I examined two datasets originally scraped by <a href='https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf'>Majumder, et al.</a>, which compiled recipe details and reviews posted on <a href='https://www.food.com/'>food.com</a> from 2008 to 2018.

-The first dataset contains 83,782 rows, with each row denoting a unique recipe.
+The first dataset, <code>recipes</code>, contains 83,782 rows, with each row denoting a unique recipe.
 Each unique recipe has 12 features:
 <table>
   <tr>
     <th>Feature</th>